kwakutwumasi/Quakearts-Webtools/qa-appbase-test-helper/README.md

 # qa-appbase-test-helper
-A collection of abstract classes for use as parent classes for appbase tests
+A collection of JUnit4 runners for use as with qa-appbase app tests

 ##### Requirements
 * Java 8+